-This Photo Of A Girl Looking At Michelle Obama's Portrait Is So Emotional
+No One Can Get Over This Photo Of A Little Girl Staring At Michelle Obama's Portrait

 As you probably already know, the Obama's official portraits were hung earlier in February 2018, in Washington D.C.'s National Portrait Gallery.
 And I don't know about you, but both paintings seriously took my breath away.
 Not only are both of them beyond stunning, but they're also a beautiful reminder of the love and acceptance that Barack and Michelle instilled within our country... and they even strike a chord in the youngest of art enthusiasts.
 If you're looking to feel some things RN, this photo of a girl looking at Michelle Obama's portrait will totally warm up even the most frozen hearts.